aliceminotto/lab_journal/lab_journal_november.md

     4. run comparison_plot on everything!!!

 * inserted after #* and till line 78 lines in code to add **new** to the plots

+#####12/11/2015

+* the code sropped w/ error 1 ValueError: x and y must have same first dimension I'm adding assert at the biginning to check if the assumption T1=T2=T3=T4 is correct (should be).
+Well actually it raised an AssertionError and that should be because we approximate for DT15000 number of jumps to 13 (closest integer).
+I changed the assert to compare just the other three values and that should work i believe.
+I changed the lines so that they consider the time of the y values and not just the same value for all the data.